fogfish/fogfish.github.io/_posts/2010-05-09-source-of-latency.md

 layout: post
 title:  In-depth guide to sources of latency in distributed systems.
 description: |
-  Distributed systems involves various technologies and communication principles that brings overhead and latencies.
-The root cause of latencies varies from physical properties of network to the quality of software components.
-The post discussed sources of latencies from prism of infrastructure, protocol and application.
+  Distributed systems involve various technologies and communication principles that bring overhead and latencies.
+The root cause of latencies varies from physical properties of the network to the quality of software components.
+The post discussed sources of latencies from the prism of infrastructure, protocol and application.

 tags:
   - thoughts